Success in a DUI case is always best measured by what does NOT happen to you.

 - If you’ve picked up a 3rd offense DUI, then some jail will be required, unless the charge is reduced to a 2nd offense; if that happens, then you go back to “maybe.”

-As Michigan DUI lawyers, we pour our hearts and souls into protecting our clients from jail whenever it is a real possibility, and also from all the other potential consequences they face, including driver’s license sanctions, as well as things like difficult probation, excessive testing, and unnecessary or avoidable classes, counseling and/or treatment.
+As Michigan DUI lawyers, we pour our hearts and souls into protecting our clients from jail whenever it is a real possibility, and also from all the other potential legal penalties and negative consequences they face, including driver’s license sanctions, difficult probation, excessive testing, and unnecessary or avoidable classes, counseling and/or treatment.

-You should be a good consumer, and check around.
-As you do that, look for direct and informative answers to your questions, including the ugly subject of jail.
+If you're facing a DUI, you need to be a good consumer, check around, and compare lawyers.
+As you do that, look for direct and informative answers to your questions, including the subject of jail.